-- EO S-3-05 and the California Global Warming Solutions Act of 2006 (AB 32; amending California Health and Safety Code Division 25.5, §38500, et seq.) lay the foundation for California's response to climate change. - SB 97, signed by the Governor on August 24, 2007 initiated formal changes to the CEQA Guidelines that provides guidance for the way climate change is analyzed in CEQA documents by adding PRC § 21083.05. - EO S-13-08, signed by the Governor on November 14, 2008, directed the preparation of a sea level rise impact study, a transportation systems vulnerability assessment, and preparation of the California Climate Adaptation Strategy. - California Ocean Protection Council (OPC) Resolution, adopted on March 11, 2011, requires the vulnerabilities associated with Sea-Level Rise (SLR) to be considered for all projects or programs receiving funding from the State.
+- ✤ EO S-3-05 and the California Global Warming Solutions Act of 2006 (AB 32; amending California Health and Safety Code Division 25.5, §38500, et seq.) lay the foundation for California's response to climate change. - ✤ EO S-13-08, signed by the Governor on November 14, 2008, directed the preparation of a sea level rise impact study, a transportation systems vulnerability assessment, and preparation of the California Climate Adaptation Strategy.